txt/plm18/doc/review11.md

 Ans: (A variable which has (not) been given a value.)

 Q7.
-In prolog, Can you have structures within structures?
+In prolog, can you have structures within structures?
 Give an example if yes.